AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/apis_ref.md

                      organism="human")
 ```

-predict features of a list of sequences, if you have only one you should pass [sequence] a
+predict features of a list of sequences, if you have only one you should pass [sequence]

 **Arguments**: